 He writes that “brand loyalty is one of the most difficult assets for a business to attain.
 Or, at least it was.
 We used to rely on customers having a great experience with our product/service or our employees.
 Now, we can give them a great experience, but most businesses still haven’t figured out how to do it.”

 Focus on the people who support your brand, which can be done by featuring them in your content.
-Surprising them with something unexpected is key to increasing your CLV.
+Surprising them with something unexpected and providing high-quality remote support is key to increasing your CLV.

 Focus on Sales

 It's time to focus on the sales, according to the Entrepreneur piece on increasing Customer Lifetime Value and boosting profits, the 3 key strategies are to: